-ITEM DESCRIPTION DEFAULT Reflex Sequence: Choose the type of reflex stimulus to apply: ipsilateral only, ipsilateral followed by contralateral or contralateral only.
-Ipsi Reflex Levels: Choose ipsilateral or contralateral and press the ▶ key to confirm the selection.
-95 dB 5 dB steps Then use the ▲ and ▼ keys to choose the maximum level of reflex stimulus to apply and the step size between the levels of the preceding stimuli.
+ITEM DESCRIPTION DEFAULT Level Mode: Please note: Depending on the LEVEL MODE selection, the LEVELS screen will contain different content.
+Multilevel ONE LEVEL: Use the S keys to choose the level of reflex stimulus to apply.
+Only one level will be tested in the measurement.
+The maximum level of ipsilateral stimulus may be set to maximum 100dBHL; the maximum level of contralateral stimulus may be set to 110dBHL.
+MULTILEVEL: Use the S keys to choose the maximum level of reflex stimulus to apply and the step size between the levels of the preceding stimuli.
 The maximum level of ipsilateral stimulus may be set between 85dBHL and 100dBHL; the maximum level of contralateral stimulus may be set between 85dBHL and 110dBHL.
-Reflex Frequencies: Use the ▼ key to scroll through the frequencies available for each of the ipsilateral and contralateral stimuli (500Hz, 1000Hz, 2000Hz & 4000Hz), and then the ▲ key to select (✓) or deselect (-) the frequencies at which the reflex stimulus is to be applied.
-Then press ▶ to save the entire selection.
-1kHz ipsi Reflex Selection: Choose the circumstances when a reflex measurement is to be made (always, never, only if an admittance peak is found, or only after confirmation is made at the start of the test sequence).
-Only if peak found In cases where an admittance peak has not been established a pressure of 0daPa is used.
-Reflex Threshold: Choose the change in admittance required to signify that a reflex response has been detected (0.01ml to 0.5ml).
-0.03 ml Reflex Auto-Stop: By default the reflex test at each frequency will stop at the lowest level of stimulus that produces a response.
-Yes By setting Reflex Auto-Stop to NO the Otowave will test for a reflex at all selected levels.
-Reflex Filter: Choose either 2Hz or 1.5Hz.
+Sequence: Choose the type of reflex stimulus to apply: ipsilateral only, ipsilateral followed by contralateral or contralateral only. lpsi Levels: Choose ipsilateral or contralateral and press the ► key to confirm the selection.
+Then use the ▲ and ▼ keys to choose the maximum level of reflex stimulus to apply and the step size between the levels of the preceding stimuli.
+The maximum level of ipsilateral stimulus may be set between 85dBHL and 100dBHL; the maximum level of contralateral stimulus may be set between 85dBHL and 110dBHL.
+95 dB 5 dB steps Frequencies: Use the ▼ key to scroll through the frequencies available for each of the ipsilateral and contralateral stimuli (500Hz, 1000Hz, 2000Hz & 4000Hz), and then the ▲ key to select (✓) or deselect (-) the frequencies at which the reflex stimulus is to be applied.
+Then press ► to save the entire selection.
+1kHz ipsi Selection: Choose the circumstances when a reflex measurement is to be made (always, never, only if an admittance peak is found, or only after confirmation is made at the start of the test sequence).
+In cases where an admittance peak has not been established a pressure of 0daPa is used.
+Only if peak found Threshold: Choose the change in admittance required to signify that a reflex response has been detected (0.01ml to 0.5ml).
+0.03 ml Auto-Stop: By default the reflex test at each frequency will stop at the lowest level of stimulus that produces a response.
+By setting Reflex Auto-Stop to NO the Otowave will test for a reflex at all selected levels.
+Yes Filter: Choose either 2Hz or 1.5Hz.
 2Hz is suitable for most circumstances.
+2 Hz

-2 Hz If a smoother reflex plot is required for better interpretation 1.5Hz may be chosen.
+If a smoother reflex plot is required for better interpretation 1.5Hz may be chosen.
+Defaults: Reset the sweep settings of the selected profile to its original settings.